manoss96/fluke/docs/source/user_guide/handling_auth.rst

 ----------------------------------------------

-In order to authenticate via an Azure service principal, you may use the ordinary ``AzureAuth`` class constructor, providing it with the storage account's URL, as well as all information relevant to the service principal, that is, the *tenant ID*, *client ID* and finally the *client secret*:
+In order to authenticate via an Azure service principal, you may use the ordinary `AzureAuth <../documentation/auth.html#fluke.auth.AzureAuth>`_ class constructor, providing it with the storage account's URL, as well as all information relevant to the service principal, that is, the *tenant ID*, *client ID* and finally the *client secret*: